 A slab foundation is formed by pouring concrete on top of a soil-based area where the residential structure is expected to be built.
 The resulting concrete foundation has a thickness ranging from four to eight inches thick and is reinforced with steel rods and drainage pipes.

-At Stratum Structural Systems, we provide top-notch concrete or brick foundation repair.
+At Stratum Structural Systems, we provide top-notch foundation repair.
 We are adept in finding solutions to common foundation problems, including exterior water issues, cracks on brick and drywall, bowing walls and settling foundations.
 We also perform basement waterproofing and egress window repair.